mlcheng/js-template/README.md

 The first two argument are self-explanatory.
 The `target` can be used to set the HTML element where the template should be inserted.

 ### Data binding
 If you use the iQwerty data binding library, you can also bind data onto your template.
-You can get more information on the data binding library [here](https://github.com/mlcheng/js-binding), but the gist of it is that you set a callback to a one-time `iqwerty.binding.Model()` call to set the binding model.`.
+You can get more information on the data binding library [here](https://github.com/mlcheng/js-binding), but the gist of it is that you set a callback to a one-time `iqwerty.binding.Model()` call to set the binding model.

 Have fun!